Category:

 franchise impact policies

-It’s recommended to limit your demands to things that provide you with real benefit but do not impact the ability of the franchisor to obtain consistency.
+It’s recommended to limit your demands to things that provide you with real benefit, but do not impact the ability of the franchisor to obtain consistency.

 By Michael Seid, Managing Director, MSA Worldwide